Should we grout tank waste at Hanford?

 The following scenarios to grout Hanford’s tank waste are being considered, and our brief thoughts on each are below.

-Test Bed Initiative: We are concerned about the precedent that will be set by proceeding with Phase Two of the Test Bed Initiative.
-The plan is to send 2,000 gallons of tank waste liquids to disposal facilities in Clive, Utah and Andrews, Texas for grouting and disposal.
-We want more clarity about the pre-treatment plan for this waste; technical issues related to grout formulas, nitrites, nitrates, Technetium-99, and Iodine-129 addressed; and real, representative data about the radionuclides and chemicals that would be in the final grouted waste form.
+Test Bed Initiative: Phase Two of the Test Bed Initiative completed in June 2025.
+Hanford sent 2,000 gallons of tank waste liquids to disposal facilities in Clive, Utah and Andrews, Texas for grouting and disposal.
+The waste was pretreated to remove mostly Cesium-137.
+We were disappointed to learn in the Final Supplement Analysis for the WARM Project that “the final volume was not measured quantitatively by the vendor.”
+There are unresolved technical issues related to grout formulas, nitrites, nitrates, Technetium-99, and Iodine-129 that need to be addressed; and it is unclear what if any real, representative data was gathered from the 2,000 gallon test about the inventory of radionuclides and chemicals in the final grouted waste form.

 Supplemental Low Activity Waste: This is the yet-to-be-made decision about what to do with the portion of Hanford tank waste that the current Waste Treatment Plant was never designed to handle.
 A national group called the Federally Funded Research and Development Committee (FFRDC) has finalized a report, that is being reviewed by the National Academy of Sciences, looking at grout as an option for this waste.
 The FFRDC is saying grout is the answer, but when you look closer there are still a lot of issues to be addressed.
 Hanford Challenge thinks we can wait on this decision and instead focus on vitrification.
 Some experts have indicated that we may not need Supplemental Low Activity Waste at all if they are able to increase the amount of waste they can get in the glass (waste loading).